The CASE Framework -- A New Architecture for Participatory Research and Digital Health Surveillance: Closing Remarks and Next Steps

 \section{Closing Remarks and Next Steps}

-In this paper, we introduce the CASE framework, a modern, flexible, and open-source architecture for the deployment of adaptive surveys, grounded in more than a decade of participatory surveillance experience.
+We presented CASE, an open-source framework for participatory adaptive research built on over a decade of disease surveillance experience.
 Designed to meet the demands of public health infrastructure, CASE has demonstrated robustness in large-scale real-world deployments, including national COVID-19 monitoring platforms and longitudinal post-infection cohort studies.
-At the same time, CASE is well suited for general-purpose use.
+Additionally, CASE is well suited for general-purpose use.
 Its modular event-driven logic, privacy-aware design, and highly customizable workflows make it suitable for behavioral science, environmental health, and other domains where context-aware participatory data collection is critical.

 The 2024 rework ensures that CASE remains aligned with modern standards and research needs, significantly enhancing both maintainability and deployment flexibility.
 The new architecture retains flexibility and scalability, ensuring that the system remains relevant and extendable for future applications.
 By combining technical robustness with a user-friendly experience for participants and ethical design, CASE establishes itself as a research infrastructure capable of supporting both urgent epidemiological surveillance and long-term interdisciplinary studies.
-Indeed, the recent adoption of CASE by numerous European platforms, particularly within the \emph{Influenzanet} network, highlights its growing role as a foundational infrastructure for multi-study participatory research.
+The recent adoption of CASE by numerous European platforms, particularly within the \emph{Influenzanet} network, highlights its growing role as a foundational infrastructure for multi-study participatory research.

 Beyond its technical capabilities, CASE addresses the critical need for institutional control in research infrastructure.
 Its open-source and self-hostable nature allows organizations to retain sov\-ereignty over their data collection systems when needed, without mandatory dependence on external commercial platforms or services.